MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/eye-tracking/eye-tracking-basic-setup.md

     ![MRTK eyes simulate](../../images/eye-tracking/mrtk_setup_eyes_simulate.jpg)

 2. **Disable default head gaze cursor**:
-In general, it's recommended to avoid showing an eye gaze cursor or if absolutely required to make it _very_ subtle.
+In general, we recommend that you avoid showing an eye gaze cursor or, if it's absolutely required, make it _very_ subtle.
-We do recommend hiding the default head gaze cursor that is attached to the MRTK gaze pointer profile by default.
+We recommend that you hide the default head gaze cursor that's attached to the MRTK gaze pointer profile by default.
     - Navigate to your MRTK configuration profile -> _'Input'_ -> _'Pointers'_
     - Clone the _'DefaultMixedRealityInputPointerProfile'_ to make changes to it.
     - At the top of the _'Pointer Settings'_, you should assign an invisible cursor prefab to the _'Gaze Cursor Prefab'_.
 You can do this by selecting the _'EyeGazeCursor'_ prefab from the MRTK Foundation.

 ### Enabling eye-based gaze in the gaze provider

-In HoloLens v1, head gaze was used as primary pointing technique.
+In HoloLens v1, head gaze was used as the primary pointing technique.
-While head gaze is still available via the _GazeProvider_ in MRTK, which is attached to your [Camera](https://docs.unity3d.com/ScriptReference/Camera.html), you can check to use eye gaze instead by ticking the _'IsEyeTrackingEnabled'_ checkbox in the gaze settings of the input pointer profile.
+While head gaze is still available via the _GazeProvider_ in MRTK, which is attached to your [Camera](https://docs.unity3d.com/ScriptReference/Camera.html), you can use eye gaze instead by selecting the _'IsEyeTrackingEnabled'_ checkbox in the gaze settings of the input pointer profile.

 >[!NOTE]
 >Developers can toggle between eye-based gaze and head-based gaze in code by changing the _'IsEyeTrackingEnabled'_ property of _'GazeProvider'_.